holoviz/panel/doc/index.rst

 JupyterLab and Classic notebook
 ===============================

 In the classic Jupyter notebook environment and JupyterLab, first make sure to load the `pn.extension()`.
 Panel objects will then render themselves if they are the last item in a notebook cell.
+For versions of `jupyterlab>=3.0` the necessary extension is automatically bundled in the `pyviz_comms` package, which must be >=2.0.
+However note that for version of `jupyterlab<3.0` you must also manually install the JupyterLab extension with:

+  jupyter labextension install @pyviz/jupyterlab_pyviz

 Google Colab
 ============